Visiting Scholars Program

 Prosecutor Kim has been serving as a prosecutor since 2009.
 As a prosecutor, she has been in charge of trying sexual violence cases and supporting victims.
 Her research at Pacific McGeorge during the 2014-2015 academic year will be focused on sexual violence.

 Jeonghyung Lee is currently a judge at the Anyang District of Court in Korea.
 After passing the bar exam in 1999, Judge Lee completed a two-year practice program at the Judicial Research & Training Institute of the Supreme Court of Korea.
 He has been serving as a military, civil, criminal and family judge since 2002.

-Professor, Director of Law Department of Capital Normal University
+Professor and Director of the Law Department at Capital Normal University

 Master in Administrative Law, China University of Political Science and Law